The best and worst of the Apertura 2021, prior to the start of the Repechage

 Heriberto Murrieta

 “Blue Cross.
-Because he set the bar very high in the previous tournament and although he came from beating America, Cruz Azul has been intermittent and inconsistent in the tournament, in such a way that it has been, in a way, the disappointment of the current League competition, because much was expected more of him in this regular phase of the campaign, after having been champion of Mexican soccer. “
+Because he set the bar very high in the previous tournament and although he has come from beating America, Cruz Azul has been intermittent and inconsistent in the tournament, in such a way that it has been, in a way, the disappointment of this League competition, because much was expected more of him in this regular phase of the campaign, after having been champion of Mexican soccer. “

 David faitelson